SAP-samples/teched2025-DA265/exercises/ex7/README.md

 ### Objective

 + To evaluate how your upgraded model impacts Joule and the benefits it offers to Joule users.
++ Understand how prompting can assist Joule in identifying the appropriate data model.
-+ Recognise that correctly configuring Just Ask with suitable data models—whether enhanced or customised for Joule and its users—is crucial.
++ Recognise that correctly configuring "Just Ask" with suitable data models—whether enhanced or customised for Joule and its users—is crucial.
-+ Exposing an SAP Analytics Cloud model (or Datasphere / Business Data Cloud) isn’t as straightforward as just enabling it; some additional setup is necessary to enable users to utilise natural language as their interface to the data.
++ Exposing an SAP Analytics Cloud model (or Datasphere / Business Data Cloud) isn’t as straightforward as just enabling it; additional setup is necessary to enable users to utilise natural language as their interface to the data.